Notification of Rights under the Family Educational Rights and Privacy Act

 - to state and local authorities, within a juvenile justice system, pursuant to specific state law.

 - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of §99.39.
 The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding.

 - to parents of eligible students if the student is a dependent for IRS tax purposes.

 - to the general public, the final results of a disciplinary proceeding, subject to the requirements of FERPA, if the College determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the College's rules or policies with respect to the allegation made against him or her.

 - To parents of a student regarding the student's violation of any Federal, State, or local law, or of any rule or policy of the College, governing the use or possession of alcohol or a controlled substance if the College determines the student committed a disciplinary violation and the student is under the age of 21.

 .
 HCC may disclose appropriately designated "directory information" without written consent, unless you have advised the College to the contrary in accordance with HCC's policies and procedures.
 The primary purpose of directory information is to allow the College to include information from your education records in certain publications.
-Examples include: If you do not want HCC to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must submit a completed Student Release Form to the Office of Enrollment Management fourteen (14) days of the beginning of the academic year or within fourteen (14) days of your enrolling in the college.
-HCC has designated the following information as directory information:
+If you do not want HCC to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must submit a completed Student Release Form to the Office of Enrollment Management fourteen (14) days of the beginning of the academic year or within fourteen (14) days of your enrolling in the college, examples include: